glassorg/ion/README.md

 # ion
 High performance functional language targeting web assembly with strong typescript interop.

+## Type Refactoring

+Type
+    ValueType
+        CompositeType
+        ConstrainedType
+        TypeReference
+        StructDeclaration
+    FunctionType        //  not a runtime type
+    MultifunctionType   //  not a runtime type
+    TypeofExpression    //  not a runtime type

 ## TODO
 [x] Type Expressions to AST format.
 [x] Use Kype to calculate +(Integer, Integer)